bkacki/bkacki/README.md

 Here are some of the projects I've worked on:

+- ### ASCIIArtFighter

+Console-based RPG game where players fight against various enemies in a series of stages.

 - ### 🔐 SimpleRSA

 A tool for learning and experimenting with RSA encryption in a simple and user-friendly way.